Sachinxmpl/gobalancer/README.md

 Keep the dependency budget small (standard library first) and, in the spirit of this project, **back new behaviour with a test or a benchmark**.

-## Possible Extensions
-- HTTP-level health probes (detect backends that accept but don't serve)
-- SNI-based routing in L4 mode (route by TLS ClientHello, preserve end-to-end encryption)
-- HTTP/2 to backends and WebSocket/upgrade support in L7
-- Weighted least-connections
-- Saturation/max-throughput benchmarks with a stronger load generator

 ## Documentation

-- [Final report](docs/final-report.pdf) — the full project report (design, results, evaluation)
+- [Final report](docs/project-report/final-report.pdf) — the full project report (design, results, evaluation)
 - [Benchmarks](docs/benchmark.md) — the five experiments and their results
 - [Profiling](docs/profiling.md) — where CPU and memory go under load
 - [Chaos testing](docs/chaos-testing.md) — the failover / no-leak harness